 Major Requirements

 Students have final responsibility for satisfying their degree requirements for graduation.
-Only those students who have completed all course work and any additional graduation requirements will be allowed to take part in the department’s commencement ceremony.
-Those who believe that they have justification for an exception may petition the faculty by writing to the department head at least three weeks prior to finals week, spring term.
+Those who believe that they have justification for an exception may petition the faculty by setting up a meeting with their theatre arts faculty advisor to review the petition.
+Any petition requests should be made three weeks prior to the end of each term.

 Theatre Arts Major Requirements